Garden Office Cost

 garden office

-Time is of the essence here, as you'll need to devote about a week in dry weather to finish the main structure.
+You'll need to devote about a week in dry weather to finish the main structure.
 You'll also need another two weeks to complete the interior and visual style touches.
-I finished my office mostly around work.
-With this and the bad winter weather, it's taken a little more than two months.

 Location Planning

 Do you have a suitable flat space to begin your construction, or will you need to do some groundwork or build an appropriate support frame?
 Is there anything that needs to be avoided or removed, such as trees, underground pipes, or electrical wiring?
 Which direction will the office entrance be facing?
-When and where do the sunrise and set?
+When and where does the sun rise and set?

 Because you'll need access to all sides of the building, leaving a suitable gap between neighbouring limits is critical for construction and future maintenance.
 The bare minimum is 50cm.